skulpt/skulpt/moreiteration.rst

 The first six questions are typical functions you should be able to write using only these building blocks.

 #.
-Write a function to count how many odd numbers are in a list.

-    .. actex:: ex_7_1

-#.
-Sum up all the even numbers in a list.

-    .. actex:: ex_7_2

-#.
-Sum up all the negative numbers in a list.

-    .. actex:: ex_7_3

-#.
-Count how many words in a list have length 5.

-    .. actex:: ex_7_4

-#.
-Sum all the elements in a list up to but not including the first even number.

-    .. actex:: ex_7_5

-#.
-Count how many words occur in a list up to and including the first occurrence of the word "sam".

-    .. actex:: ex_7_6

-#.
 Add a print function to Newton's ``sqrt`` function that